 2. Is Brow Lamination Suitable For All Skin Types?

-Brow lamination is generally suitable for all skin types.
+Brow lamination is generally suitable for all skin and brow types.
 However, those with very sensitive or delicate skin may experience some irritation or redness.
 It is important to inform your technician of any allergies or skin sensitivities before the procedure.

 3. Can Brow Lamination Be Done On Thin Or Sparse Eyebrows?